bernhardAxonIvy/doc/source/designer-guide/user-interface/branding/branding-engine.rst

 Like the :ref:`app-yaml`, you can change Branding resources at runtime in the :file:`configuration/applications/<APPNAME>/branding` directory.
-This is also the directory which is manipulated by the :ref:`Engine Cockpit
+This is also the directory that is used by the :ref:`Engine Cockpit
 <engine-cockpit-branding>`.

 ::